andrew-johnson-4/PunCalculus/README.md

 # Pun Calculus
-A variant of Typed Lambda Calculus with generalized variable punning (ad-hoc polymorphism)
+A variant of Typed Lambda Calculus with generalized variable punning (ad-hoc polymorphism).

 ## EBNF